Our clients frequently ask us, “Is my data safe?”

 This option needs to be enabled by SI staff.
 You can download an XML file that contains all your company data, or you can download data per review cycle.
 You could for instance download just the XML file for all performance reviews done in the Review Cycle 2018.
 The XML file can be used to populate another system if you decide to leave our service.

 You will find the XML-download button for the cycle in the advanced menu on a cycle overview screen, the XML download for the entire system in the general settings -> Advanced tab.
 Since the XML export contains all data, the download button is off by default.
-Please contact SI support to enable the download button.
+Please contact SI support at [email protected] to enable the XML download button.

 CSV, Excel, PDF